 The last day of the Henley Regatta opened in blazing sunshine with a win for Lady Margaret, head of the river at Cambridge, in the Ladies' Plate.

-The last day of the Henley Regatta opened in blazing sunshine with a win for Lady Margaret, head of the river at Cambridge, in the Ladies' Plate.
+Background: The last day of the Henley Regatta opened in blazing sunshine with a win for Lady Margaret, head of the river at Cambridge, in the Ladies' Plate.
 A large crowd was there to see them beat Emmanuel College, Cambridge.

 One of the afternoon's highlights was the final of the Diamond Sculls, easily won by Start Mackenzie of Australia who was sculling against H.L.
 Parker, U.S. It was his third successive victory in the event - the first time the feat has been performed since Jack Beresford's triple win over thirty years age.